 TB can usually be treated with a course of four standard, or first-line, anti-TB drugs.
-Standard anti-TB drugs have been used for decades, and resistance to the medicines is growing.
-Disease strains that are resistant to a single anti-TB drug have been documented in every country surveyed.
-If the first-line, anti-TB drugs are misused or mismanaged, multidrugresistant TB (MDR-TB) can develop.
+If these are misused or mismanaged, multidrugresistant TB (MDR-TB) can develop.
 MDR-TB takes longer to treat with second-line drugs, which are more expensive and have more side-effects.

-If these drugs are also misused or mismanaged, extensively drug-resistant TB (XDR-TB) can develop.
+If these drugs are also misused or mismanaged, extensively drugresistant TB (XDR-TB) can develop.
 Because XDR-TB is resistant to first- and second-line drugs, treatment options are seriously limited and so are the chances of cure.

-MDR-TB (Multidrug Resistant TB) describes strains of tuberculosis caused by bacteria that are resistant to at least the two main first-line TB drugs - isoniazid and rifampicin.
+MDR-TB (Multidrug Resistant TB) describes strains of tuberculosis that are resistant to at least the two main first-line TB drugs - isoniazid and rifampicin.
 XDR-TB or Extensively Drug Resistant TB (also referred to as Extreme Drug Resistance) is MDR-TB that is also resistant to three or more of the six classes of second-line drugs.